whitcik/sfi-react-workshop/README.md

 # The application was created for the needs of workshops on SFI

+### `npm install`
+Installs all dependencies, should be done after downloading the project

 ### `npm start` or `yarn start`

 Runs the app in development mode.<br>